 \section{Methodology}

 Having described our dataset, in this section, we outline several key algorithms that we utilize to track information flows across websites.
-Specifically, after detailing how we preprocess our data, we then describe how we determined the similarity of content between different websites/telegram channels by embedding \emph{text paragraphs} using a multilingual and fine-tuned version of the MPNet~\cite{song2020mpnet} large foundational model.
+Specifically, after detailing how we preprocess our data, we then describe how we determine the similarity of content between different websites/telegram channels after embedding \emph{text paragraphs} using a multilingual and fine-tuned version of the MPNet~\cite{song2020mpnet} large foundation model.
 We finally specify the fine-grained clustering mechanism that we use to isolate and track specific topics across our set of websites.